PurpleSquishFace/PimoroniKeypad/README.md

 keypad.update()
 ```

-**Note**, when setting a key's properties, the keypads `update()` needs to be called to trigger the update on the keypad.
+**Note**, when setting a key's properties, the keypad's `update()` method needs to be called to trigger the update on the keypad.

 ### Reading presses

-Each key has two properties to provide functionality to read key presses.
+Each key has two properties to provide functionality for reading key presses.

 ``` python
 key = keypad.get_key(0, 0)